 (Perspectives, “Do Missionaries Destroy Cultures?” – Don Richardson)

 The world is now filled with such stories of positive change.
 Jesus was not “white,” and His message was never to promote Western culture.
 Relational unity with God transcends all cultures, and can be expressed through all cultures.

 Find Out More

-If the topic of missions interests you, I would recommend a 15 week long class that is coming up next month in northern Colorado, in both Loveland and Ft.
-Collins.
-It’s called PERSPECTIVES, and takes students through the biblical, historical, cultural, and strategic aspects of “the world Christian movement.”
+If the topic of missions interests you, I would recommend a 15 week long class called PERSPECTIVES.
+The class takes students through the biblical, historical, cultural, and strategic aspects of “the world Christian movement.”
 All of the issues discussed above are thoroughly addressed, and much more.
 It’s a great way to learn about what God has been doing throughout human history, and how you can participate.

-Mollie and I took the course earlier this year, and loved it.
+Mollie and I took the course in 2018, and loved it.
 Perhaps my favorite part was hearing a different live speaker every week.
-Most of the speakers are or have been missionaries in the field, with stories and insight to share.
+Most of the speakers are, or have been, missionaries in the field, with stories and insights to share.
 The course includes a workbook and a 750 page reader composed of articles by 150 scholars and practitioners.

 PERSPECTIVES is a bit of a commitment: the cost is $250, and there is reading homework between weekly meetings.
-You choose between 3 levels of participation, the least committal being the “key reading” level, the highest being the college credit level.
-If you register by Dec 15 you can receive an early bird discount of $50.
+There is usually a $50 early bird discount available.
 If you’re unsure about committing, you can attend the first two classes for free.
+Attendees choose between 3 levels of participation, the least committal being the “key reading” level, the highest being the college credit level.